Delta Air Lines Flight 9570: Investigation

 Wake turbulence seen after an aircraft passes through colored smoke, similar to tests performed by the NTSB.

 The National Transportation Safety Board (NTSB) investigated the accident.
 The manner of the crash suggested to the NTSB that the accident was caused by wake turbulence from the DC-10 it had followed.
 Prior to the Flight 9570 accident, the Federal Aviation Administration had no specific wake turbulence based aircraft separation standards in place.
 Instead, separation was determined by air traffic control radar resolution limits and, in some cases, runway occupancy restrictions.
 However, the rapidly increasing use of large jets that cause substantial wake turbulence, such as the Boeing 747, DC-10, and Lockheed L-1011 TriStar in recent years had increased the risk of wake turbulence related accidents.
 However, prior to Flight 9570, most accidents involving wake turbulence involved smaller aircraft than the DC-9.

 Recognizing wake turbulence as a potential cause, the NTSB performed test and research activities to confirm their hypothesis.
 The NTSB performed wake vortex testing at the National Aviation Facilities Experimental Center at Atlantic City Airport in New Jersey, initially using a Lockheed L-1011 (a trijet similar in size to the DC-10) and then later using a DC-10 loaned to the NTSB.
-Colored smoke was emitted from the airport control tower, and observations of the smoke as a L-1011 or DC-10 aircraft flew by the tower provided information about the length of time a vortex would remain after the aircraft was clear.
+Colored smoke was emitted from the airport control tower, and observations of the smoke as an L-1011 or DC-10 aircraft flew by the tower provided information about the length of time a vortex would remain after the aircraft was clear.

 The NTSB's tests demonstrated that the wake turbulence caused by an aircraft the size of the DC-10 was sufficient to upset the flight of a following DC-9 to the magnitude experienced by Flight 9570.
 Following these tests, the probable cause of the accident was determined to be:

 An encounter with a trailing vortex generated by a preceding "heavy" jet which resulted in an involuntary loss of control of the airplane during final approach.
 Although cautioned to expect turbulence the crew did not have sufficient information to evaluate accurately the hazard or the possible location of the vortex.
 Existing FAA procedures for controlling VFR flight did not provide the same protection from a vortex encounter as was provided to flights being given radar vectors in either IFR or VFR conditions.